Code-Institute-Submissions/cookio/README.md

 ## Features Left to Implement

-- A future release will include upvoting to rate recipes and create a ranking.
+- A future release will include upvoting to rate recipes and create a ranking of most liked.

 ## Technologies Used